Alsafy01/Full-Subtractor-Circuit/README.md

 |   1024   |    256  |  1024 |

 ## Context
-subtraction between any two numbers results in positive sign if the subtracted from it is biger than subtracted and negative when vice versa, so we can excute the subtraction operation using CNOT gate and check only the sign bit
+subtraction between any two numbers results in positive sign if the subtracted from it is biger than the subtracted and negative when vice versa, so we can excute the subtraction operation using universal gate [CNOT, NOT, Toffoli] gates and check only the sign bit

 ## Idea
  we are able to build a FS that is capable of performing the binary subtraction operation, using two G3 gates.The proposed FS uses G^3(132) and G^3(231) in addition to two NOT gates, as illustrated in Figure (a).